NancyZxll/temperate-phage-active-prophage-detection/README.md

 Before use, need to download (and install) the dependencies below on your computer:

 * database: phage protein database, bacterial nucleotide database
-* tools: blast, glimmer, python2
+* tools: blast, glimmer, python
 #### Running instructions
 Downloading source codes and testing files at: